Safety of cycling infrastructure: Between intersections

+A 2010 study of Texan cities found that cycle lanes are a safer environment than wide outside lanes and that parked car buffers are the only reliable method to prevent dooring.

 In 2012, a study in Canada found that cycling on segregated tracks had approximately one ninth the risk of cycling on major streets with parked cars and no cycle infrastructure, concluding that, "Transportation infrastructure with lower bicycling injury risks merits public health support to reduce injuries and promote cycling."

 A 2017 study into the Netherlands called the overall safety effect of one-way cycle tracks "positive" but noted the worse safety record of two-way tracks compared with one-way tracks.

+A 2019 US-based medical study found that 'the implementation of urban bike lanes improved bicyclist safety'.

 A 2020 study in Toronto, Canada, found that cycle track implementation is linked with reduced cycle-motorist collisions after adjusting for increased volume.
 There is also a 35% reduction in these collisions for up to 550 m from the cycle track, which is attributed to more cyclists moving from surrounding streets to the cycle track.

 Crashes from motorists overtaking cyclist on arterial roads

 One benefit of cycle tracks is the reduction of motorist-overtaking collisions.
 There are more rear impacts with cyclists on arterial/rural-type roads.
 When they occur in such circumstances, they are also associated with significantly increased risk of fatality.
 Rear-end type collisions by overtaking motorists who didn't see the cyclist (Type 13 in the Cross-Fisher study) have been characterized as negligibly few in one analysis by John Forester and another analysis by Kenneth Cross characterized them as being the most deadly of crashes – three times the fatalities of other crash types (both used the same data).
 All motorist overtaking crashes were combined by Cross into a category called "Problem Class D–Motorist Overtaking/Overtaking Threat" accounting for 37.8% of fatal crashes and 10.5% of non-fatal crashes in their study.
 One possible explanation for the low overall number of collisions is that motorists coming from behind have plenty of time to see and avoid the collision, but another "possible explanation for the low number of overtaking collisions is that, as noted earlier, bicyclists fear and avoid roads where the overtaking threat seems greatest".
 Though such crashes were not in the majority they both had a perception of being quite dangerous by the majority of cyclists as well as having a high percentage of the fatal crashes.

 In the UK, cycling collision data recorded by police indicates that at non-junction locations, where a cyclist was struck directly from behind there was an overall fatality rate of 17%.
 The rate of fatality increases with speed limit of the road: